 This AD was prompted by a report of corrosion found during the manufacturing process for some oxygen pipe assemblies that are used to supply oxygen to the flight crew.
-We are issuing this AD to address corrosion of the oxygen pipe assemblies, which could lead to blocked or reduced oxygen supply to a flight crew in case of decompression or smoke/fire in the flight deck.
+This AD was also prompted by further investigation that determined affected oxygen pipes may have been installed on more airplanes than initially identified.
+We are issuing this AD to address corrosion of the oxygen pipe assemblies, which could lead to blocked or reduced oxygen supply to a flight crew member in case of decompression or smoke/fire in the flight deck.
 In addition, the presence of particles in oxygen lines, under certain conditions, increases the risk of fire in the flight deck.